The Curse (1987 film): Plot

-Forbes secretly obtains a sample from the Cranes' well and has it analysed at a nearby lab.
-The water is found to contain a strange, unknown element which is altering its metabolic properties and molecular structure.
+Forbes secretly obtains a sample from the Cranes' well and has it analyzed at a nearby lab.
+The water is found to contain a strange, unknown element that alters its metabolic properties and molecular structure.
 Carl Willis, a TVA representative who is surveying the local area for the planned reservoir, enters the Cranes' house looking for a glass of water.
 Helping himself from the kitchen faucet, he has just started drinking when he is attacked and nearly killed by Frances, who has gone insane and is horribly mutating.
 Worried that Forbes is going to alert the authorities, Davidson and Esther arrive at the Crane farm looking for the doctor but are attacked by infected dogs who have turned feral.
-Esther is mauled to death and Davidson hides himself in the cellar only to be killed and seemingly devoured by Frances who had been locked in there by Nathan.
+Esther is mauled to death and Davidson hides himself in the cellar only to be killed and seemingly devoured by Frances, who had been locked in there by Nathan.
 As Nathan and Cyrus examine infected cows in the shed, the cows begin to decay, revealing maggots and worms inside.
 The cows explode, covering Nathan and Cyrus in insects.

 By now Nathan and Cyrus are also infected and beginning to go insane.
-A guilt-ridden Forbes enters the house, hoping to rescue Zack and Alice but he is surprised and murdered by Nathan who then barricades the door.
+A guilt-ridden Forbes enters the house, hoping to rescue Zack and Alice, but he is surprised and murdered by Nathan, who then barricades the door.
 Cyrus attacks Alice but Zack fights him off, hiding his sister in a closet.
-Nathan corners Zack and is about to kill his stepson when he is stabbed by Willis who has just arrived.
-The ground begins to glow and heave beneath the house which starts to fall apart.
-Zack locates his mother just in time to see her mutated corpse dissolve into liquid.
+Nathan corners Zack and is about to kill his stepson when he is stabbed by Willis, who has just arrived.
+The ground begins to glow and heave beneath the house, which starts to fall apart.
+Zack locates his mother just in time to see her mutated corpse liquefy.
 As Zack prepares to leave, Cyrus attacks him, but Zack knocks him off the balcony, seemingly killing him.
 Nathan is knocked out by a support beam as he attempts to stop Zack.
-Willis gets Zack and Alice out of the house before it collapses and a dying Nathan and Cyrus are both killed by falling debris.
+Willis gets Zack and Alice out of the house before it collapses, and a dying Nathan and Cyrus are both killed by falling debris.
 Willis drives away from the farm, taking Zack and Alice with him.

-Some months later, a heavily-bandaged Willis lies in a hospital bed, having become infected more slowly because he only drank a small amount of the farm's water.
+Some months later, a heavily bandaged Willis lies in a hospital bed, having become infected more slowly because he only drank a small amount of the farm's water.
 He is watching a news report on how authorities are promising that the blight from the farm will be eradicated.
 Later, at a location in the nearby countryside, ground and trees begin to heave and break apart at night, revealing more of the glowing alien liquid spreading onto the surface.
 A large amount of the substance appears, suggesting that the hostile mutagenic entity is still alive, planning to complete its invasion of Earth.